AgoraIO-Extensions/agora-rtc-react/examples/mobx/README.md

 # Agora RTC React MobX Example

+- MobX for state management.
+- Custom user name and avatar.
+- Create tracks on demand.

 ## Develop

 1. Add a `.env.local` file to monorepo root and fill in the Agora account info following the format of `.env.example`.